Kaizen Tracker

 Development Process

-How I used Claude Code as a development partner — and why directing AI effectively is itself a design skill.
+How I used Claude Code as a development partner during the build.

 I used Claude Code throughout the build: scaffolding components, debugging tricky Supabase RLS policies, reviewing data model decisions, and working through edge cases in the status lifecycle logic.
 But the most important thing Claude Code can't do is decide what to build — that required constant UX judgment on my end.